Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

-In this section, we describe a collaboration with the Massachusetts General Hospital where we built a customized risk score for ICU seizure prediction.
-Our goal is to discuss the performance and practicality of our approach on a real-world problem with non-trivial constraints.
+In this section, we describe a collaboration with the Massachusetts General Hospital and the University of Wisconsin Hospital where we built a customized risk score for ICU seizure prediction \citep{struck2017association}.
+Our goal is to discuss practical aspects of our approach on a real-world problem with non-trivial constraints.